yeehaa123/presentation-moonconf/slides.md

 <!---

-Although, the microservices architectures are not as uniform as the others, they do have a couple of shared characteristics.
+Although, microservices architectures are not as uniform as the others, they do have a couple of shared characteristics.

 The first is that the business logic of an application is distributed over multiple components.
 Each of these components has it's own clearly defined domain and gets deployed individually.
-This usually happens in the form of a Docker Container, or - ever more frequently - an AWS Lambda function.
+This usually happens in the form of a Docker Container, or, ever more frequently, an AWS Lambda function.

-These individual components communicate with each other through a message broker - zeromq or rabbitmq for instance.
-This marks the second characteristic: of a microservices architecture: 'smart endpoints and dumb pipes'.
-I will come back to this in a second.
+These individual components communicate with each other through a message broker - zeromq, rabbitmq or something similar.
+This marks the second characteristic of a microservices architecture: 'smart endpoints and dumb pipes'.
+I will come back to this point in a moment.

-Furthermore, microservices should be designed for failure.
+Furthermore, microservices are designed to handle failure gracefully.
 The way to accomplish this is to avoid synchronous coupling between the components as much as possible.
 Instead, the components only communicate via the aforementioned messaging pipeline.
-This also allows for replica's and backup services in case one of the individual services fails.
+This also allows for replica's and backups in case one of the individual services fails.

 Lastly, microservices are characterized by an evolutionary design.
 They are commonly part of a continuous deployment pipeline.
 As a result, developers can roll out individual features one at a time, rather than fitting them in periodical release cycles.